 Times for camps may vary depending on your local School of Rock.
 Many schools run half-day Rookies music camps, divided in morning and afternoon sessions.
 Our Rock 101 and Performance music camps generally meet weeklong, every day from 9 am - 3 pm.
 For half-day music camps, students may spend the whole day at School of Rock, but are encouraged to bring quiet activities to occupy themselves when done so as to not disturb other students.

-School of Rock does not provide transportation for students attending camps.
-Parents or students are expected to arrange their own transportation that includes drop-off and pickup at the appropriate time.
+School of Rock does not provide transportation for students attending a music camp.
+Parents or students are expected to arrange their own transportation including drop-off and pickup at the appropriate time.

 School of Rock has instruments that students can borrow during music camps, but students are more than welcome to bring their own instruments as well.